by Pastor Tim Burt

 Yet, I find myself doing things for people all the time and literally, every day.
 And though I do, the reality is, seldom do I get back from people what I’ve done for them.
 I have learned experientially that only a small percentage of people are good at giving or showing appreciation.
 Of course there are some people who are very good at giving thanks or taking the time to write a thank you note or send off an email of thanks or show some form of appreciation.
 It’s wonderful when people do take note of what you’ve done for them and thank you in some form.
 But, the percentage of people who do is very small, and yet, most people think they fall into that small group of being good thankers.

 There are plenty of takers in this world.
 Some who are narcissistic and only think of themselves.
 They seem to feel entitled and are seldom thankful for anything.
 Unless God has directed you to and given you the grace to, you shouldn’t stay in close relationships where someone takes and takes and drains you without giving back.
 I’ve had a few of those over the course of my life and they are toxic.
 Takers take advantage of the kindness of others.
-Though there are few of these people out there, when they do show up and I come to realize they are toxic, I keep them at arm’s length so I’m not used or abused by them.
+Though there are a few of these people out there.
+Romans 12:18 (NKJV) says, “If it is possible, as much as depends on you, live peaceably with all men.”
+When they do show up, I keep them at arm’s length so I’m not used or abused by them.
 I’ll still be kind.
 I’ll still show them the love of Jesus.
 But, I’ll not let toxic people share my everyday space.
 Some people are easier to love at a distance.
-Romans 12:18 (NIV) says, “If it is possible, as far as it depends on you, live at peace with everyone.”
 You will just know who those people are in time.

 And again, this does not include special assignments from God that He has given you grace for.
 There are people in the earth who cannot take care of themselves but God gives us the grace to help them with joy.
-That is our honor!
+That is our honor and you’ll know who they are because you do have grace to give and give and give without reciprocation and you are okay with it!

 Though it’s a living reality that many of your kindnesses will be unappreciated, it’s still important to hold onto good people and good relationships.
 There are some non-appreciators in your life that are still maturing and growing in this area but probably add to your life in other ways.
 Maybe they add other things to your life that make you value the relationship such as bringing you joy, or making you laugh, or fun to hang with, or being someone you can talk to or count on in trouble.
 Don’t blow off the relationship because it’s not perfectly fair in the reciprocation of appreciation.
 Most relationships aren’t perfect or perfectly reciprocal in love and appreciation.
 But, they do bring value to your life and they are worth having.